rubymonsters/ruby-for-beginners/12_methods.md

 ```

 Ruby starts on line 1, and finds our method definition, so it will read all
 of it, until it finds the `end` keyword on line 3.
-It does nothing but define
+For now it does nothing but
-this method, and keep it in memory so it can be used from now on.
+define this method, and keep it in memory so it can be used from now on.

 Now, on line 5, Ruby finds that we are using the word `puts` and sees that
 we are trying to pass something to it, so this must be a method call.

 In order to call a method Ruby needs to first evaluate the values that we want
-to pass to the method.
-So Ruby now looks at what's between the parentheses,
+to pass.
+So Ruby now looks at what's between the parentheses, and finds another
-and finds the method call `add_two(3)`.
+method call `add_two(3)`.

-Again, in order to actually call this method Ruby needs to first evaluate the
+Again, in order to actually call the method `add_two` Ruby needs to first
-values that we want to pass.
+evaluate the values that we want to pass.

 In this case this is the number `3`, so Ruby will create this object (an
 instance of the class `Fixnum`).
-Now it is ready to actually call the method
+Now it is finally ready to actually call the
-`add_two`, passing the object just created.
+method `add_two`, passing the object just created.

 Now, for the first time, Ruby starts to deviate from the default flow of
 execution, which simply goes from top to bottom.
 Instead, since we are calling